Computer Information Systems

-Employers throughout the United States turn to UCM's Department of Accountancy and Computer Information Systems for graduates with computer and business skills in computer information systems needed in business, industry, education and government fields.
-Graduates of the computer information systems (CIS) program gain proficiency with various computer languages, database programming, network management and security and client server computing in a business environment using state-of-the-art equipment.
+Employers throughout the United States turn to UCM's School of Accountancy and Computer Information Systems for graduates with computer and business skills in computer information systems needed in business, industry, education and government.
+Graduates of the computer information systems (CIS) program gain proficiency with various computer languages, database programming, systems administration, network management and security, and client server computing in a business environment using state-of-the-art equipment.
 The program is fully accredited by the AACSB-International, the hallmark of a quality program that employers recognize and value.

 The CIS curriculum is based on the model curriculum developed by the Association for Information Technology Professionals.
 All students complete a common core of business courses.
-Students then concentrate on CIS core courses that include programming courses in VB, Java, database (Oracle, SQL), LAN and Analysis and Design.
+Students then concentrate on CIS core courses that include programming courses in C#, Java, database (Oracle, SQL), UNIX and networking Analysis and Design.
 Students have to select one of the two areas of concentration - 1) Software Development and 2) Networking / Systems Administration followed by a capstone System Architecture and Development course.

-A wide variety of computing resources are available for students ranging from hundreds of PCs and server resources through campus-wide distributed network systems to IBM mainframe computer.
+A wide variety of computing resources are available for students ranging from hundreds of PCs and server resources through campuswide distributed network systems.
 The Harmon College of Business and Professional Studies Computing Lab houses 100+ workstations connected to the campus-wide network backbone.
-In addition, the CIS department houses a Software Engineering Lab, a Client Server Lab, a Web Development Lab and a Usability Lab with state-of-the-art hardware, software and multimedia facilities.
+In addition, the CIS department houses a Software Engineering Lab, a Networking Lab, a Web Development Lab and a Usability Lab with state-of-the-art hardware, software and multimedia facilities.
 All CIS classrooms are equipped with on-demand multimedia resources, desktop plug-in network hookup and instructor PC workstation running on the campus network.

 Various departmental organizations are available, including the student chapter of the Association for Information Technology Professionals and Delta Sigma Pi business fraternity.
 Participation allows students to compete in national competitions, visit businesses, meet executives and supervisors, interact with faculty members, and meet other students outside the classroom.

 In addition to about $4 million in scholarships administered by the university, a number of corporate scholarships are available.
-These include: Boeing Scholarships, Sprint Scholarships, Hallmark Cards Scholarships, Penzoil Scholarships and many more.
-Contact the Accountancy and Computer Information Systems department for details.
+These include: the Steward Scholars Program, Boeing Scholarships, Sprint Scholarships, Hallmark Cards Scholarships, Penzoil Scholarships and many more.
+Contact the School of Accountancy and Computer Information Systems for details.

 To Learn More